eranoc1/homelab-gitops-docker/README.md

 This branch contains the docker compose configuration of a GitHub Actions runner for this **home lab** repository.
 \
-This branch is separate because the GitHub Actions runner must be started before executing the main branch code.
+This is a separate branch because the GitHub Actions runner must be started before executing code from the main branch.